bradfrost/atomic-design/chapter-5.md

 In my experience, I've found that sharing CSS and JS with the production environment is relatively easy, but sharing markup is tough.

-- In
+As we discussed in Chapter 3, using HTML templating languages makes markup portable and dynamic.
+Templating language should match the production environment - The closer you can get to matching your pattern library and production templating .

-- Using HTML templating languages create Templating language should match the production environment - The closer you get to .
+Be careful to keep documentation accessible to non developers.
 - Look for opportunities to automate documentation
 - [Using Grunt with Pattern Lab](http://bradfrost.com/blog/post/using-grunt-with-pattern-lab/)